ct5845/resume/README.md

 ## Comparison

 Caveat!!
-Vue was the first project I did, and I do/should loop back round to it to optimise.
+Vue was the first project I did, and I should loop back round to it to optimise.
 This is based on a reaaaallly small project with no complex components, so take these with a pinch of salt, it's more for my own reflection.

 ### Lines of Code